barnscott/newworkspaceshortcut-barnix.io/README.md

 # Window-mangement assitant for minimal tiling

+`NOTE:` These shortcuts are DISABLED by default, and must be enabled via the extention's settings panel.

 These shortcuts are intended to be a minimal enhancement to the default window-managment tools (ie, begin-resize, move-window, etc) in a vanilla Gnome configuration.
-These shortcuts are off by default, but can be enabled in the extension's settings panel.

 - `Super + Space` will resize window to 40% width by 45% height.
 This is preferable for wide-screen displays in landscape.
 - `Control + Super` and `arrow-key` key will relocate the window to the applicable half of the display.
 The window will be justified to the center of the applicable axis.
 There is also a minimal gap applied to offset the center alignment.